gibsn/gojsonlex/README.md

-# gojsonlex

-gojsonlex is a fast drop in replacement for encoding/json's lexer.
+`gojsonlex` is a fast drop in replacement for encoding/json's lexer.

 # Motivation